dehshini/nhanes/codebook.md

+# Definitions
+* low SRH defined as poor/fair self-reported health
+* high SRH as excellent/very good/good.
+* diabetes is defined as self-reported diabetes (told by a doctor/health worker)
+* sex is self-reported sex at birth
+* race is self-reported
+* eGFR calculated using CKD-EPI equation (package: transplantr)
+* albumin-creatinine ratio calculated by urine albumin, ug/ml divided by urine creatinine, mg/dl and multiplied by 100
+* CKD is defined as eGFR < 60ml/min/1.73m2 or albumin-creatinine ratio >= 30 mg/g
+* current smoker is self-reported current smoking or serum cotinine > 10
+* diabetes duration calculated as current age - age diagnosed with diabetes
+* SBP/DBP calculated as the average of available SBP/DBP measurements
+* hypertension is self-reported hypertension or self-reported use of antihypertensive medications
+* hypercholesterolemia defined as self-reported hypercholesterolemia or self-reported use of cholesterol-lowering medications or total cholesterol > 240 mg/dl

 # Workflow
-* begin with "load all data script". this load the nhanes data from the directory by cycle. merges them . converts the data to data tables.
+* 1. begin with "load_all_data script".
+this load the nhanes data from the directory by cycle. merges them . converts the data to data tables. derived variables are created, eg. CKD, insurance status, CVD, albumin/creatinine ratio, etc
+This is done for the combined cycles as well as the individual cycles.

-* go to the "data manipulation" script.
+* 2. go to the "data_manipulation" script.
+this creates an analytic dataset by taking only the diabetic population and excluding people with NA values for the outcome variable (self-reported health). also exclude poeple with NAs for variables with less than 2% missingness. produces plots of the missing data proportions.

-* create the weighted datasets
+* 3. create the weighted datasets with "weighted_analysis" script.
+this creates survey design objects for the combine cycles dataset and the individual cycle datasets. calculates the weighted proportion of low srh and high srh overall and stratified by various variables.
+(age, sex, race) and (HBA1C, insurance status, family income, education). saves each analysis in a csv file.

+* 4. "analysis_4y_cycles" creates combined 4 year cycles and calculates the MEC 4yr weights.
+The weighted proportions of low SRH and high SRH are then calculated and saved in csv files.
+The last cycle (2017-2018) is not combined to create a 4 year cycle.

-*
+* 5. "regression"

-# SRH as binary with poor/fair yes/no

-## analysis by race/ethnicity
-## distribution of each status as a stacked bar graph
-# analysis by insurance(private, public, uninsured), CKD(), poverty(above and below poverty line)
+* 6. "visuals_clean" creates the trend graphs for overall and by stratifying variables.
+This is done for the 2 year cycles and for the 4 year cycles.

+note: the "clean" versions of these scripts can be sourced in order.

+* 7. need to create high srh proportions.

 ## Variables